Reunion + Commencement 2026

 More on Shabbat

-Please join Rabbi David Leipziger Teva and the Wesleyan Jewish community for Shabbat services.
+Please join Rabbi David Leipziger Teva and the Wesleyan Jewish community as we welcome in Shabbat with song, light, and dance.
+All are welcome!
 No reservations necessary.

 • $imgAlt